Maleyka-gh/Data_augmentation_in_epileptic_seizure_detection_viaCNNs/README.md

-## Data Augmentation in Epileptic Seizure Detection based on 3 Acceleration, Heart Rate and Temperature.
+## Data Augmentation in Epileptic Seizure Detection based on 3 Acceleration, Heart Rate and Temperature

 Epilepsy is a widespread disease characterized by repeated epileptic seizures, which can pose a serious risk to the individual’s safety and lead to life-threatening injuries.
 One approach